gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+NICE!

+*
+Nice!
-Nice! = (a positive expression to show enthusiasm or approval)
+A positive expression to show enthusiasm or approval

+*
-* Luke: I applied for a few jobs today.
+Luke: I applied for a few jobs today.
 Chloe: Nice!
 I’m sure you’ll get one.

+*
-* Luke: I found some nice AirBnBs for our trip to Mexico City.
+Luke: I found some nice AirBnBs for our trip to Mexico City.
 Pailin: Nice!
 Send them to me and I’ll take a look at them.

-Oh! (pleasant surprise)
+OH!
+[1]

 #### PRACTICE